Containerart

 ContainerArt was a travelling public art event and exhibition project, which used shipping containers to display works of contemporary art from 2005-2012.
 The containers displayed different works of art in each location and at each event.
 As a form of installation and place-based art, ContainerArt was part of an emerging practice of re-purposing shipping containers in urban environments and shipping container art.

-ContainerArt began in Italy and was produced by the Associazione Cuturale ContainerArt.
+ContainerArt began in Italy and was produced by the Associazione Culturale ContainerArt.